gagneurlab/PROTRIDER/README.md

 ### Configuration file

-To run OUTRIDER-prot, a configuration file needs to be provided.
+To run PROTRIDER, a configuration file needs to be provided.
 This can be adapted from the configuration file provided in this code repo (`config.yaml`).
 User options include

 - `out_dir`: Path to the directory to store output files.
 - `cov_used`: List of column names contained in the sample annotation file to be included as known covariates.
 - `find_q_method`: Method to determine latent space dimension of autoencoder.
 - `pval_dist`: Distribution (Gaussian or Student's t-test) for P-value calculation.

-### Running OUTRIDER-prot from the command line
+### Running PROTRIDER from the command line

-Run OUTRIDER-prot using the following command:
+Run PROTRIDER using the following command:

 ```
 protrider --config <config_path> --input_intensities <intensities_path> --sample_annotation <sample_anno_path>